Rulebook and portfolio

 2 The owner must be named — and have decision-making authority.
 “Owner” means: who can decide on definitions, prioritisation and change — and who responds when something breaks?

 3 The data product must have named customers.
-If the target audience is “everyone”, it is often a sign that you do not know who actually uses it.
+If the target audience is “everyone”, it is a sign that you do not know who uses it.

 4 The data product must have a clear use case.
 Not “for analytics”, but “to make X possible for Y”.

 5 The promise must be clear enough that others dare to build on it.
-Access, refresh, quality signals and change practices are often sufficient.
+Access, refresh, quality signals and change practices are usually sufficient.

 6 Product surface first, implementation second.
 What you promise is the interface towards usage.
 The engine room should be refactorable without everything becoming an incident.